SYNOPSIS

 -verify_other file-

-specifies a file containing additional certificates to search when attempting to locate the OCSP response signing certificate.
+File or URI containing additional certificates to search when attempting to locate the OCSP response signing certificate.
 Some responders omit the actual signer's certificate from the response: this option can be used to supply the necessary certificate in such cases.
+The input can be in PEM, DER, or PKCS#12 format.

 -trust_other -